Quick facts about handheld gps

 How to compare handheld GPS devices

 The cost of a hiking GPS device starts at around $100, while more expensive options with advanced features can set you back over $1,000.
+Extra capabilities can include texting, photography, voice recordings, two-way radio and car navigation.
+Keep in mind, you will have to pay more for a device with lots of extra features.

 When choosing a hiking GPS unit, think about where you will be hiking and which of the following features will best suit your needs: